City · India · Asia

 Weather

-Delhi experiences a variety of weather conditions throughout the year.
-Winter, from November to February, is cool and pleasant with temperatures ranging from 10°C to 25°C. The summer months from April to June are extremely hot, with temperatures frequently surpassing 40°C. The monsoon season from July to September brings heavy rains, which can lead to flooding and travel disruptions.
-October and March are transitional months, offering mild and comfortable weather.
-It's important to pack accordingly, considering the seasonal variations, and to stay updated on weather forecasts during your visit.
+Delhi experiences a tropical climate with distinct seasons.
+Winter, from November to February, is mild and comfortable, with temperatures ranging from 10°C to 25°C. The summer season, from March to June, is very hot, with temperatures often exceeding 40°C. The monsoon season, from July to September, brings heavy rainfall, which can lead to flooding and disruptions.
+The post-monsoon season, from October to November, offers pleasant weather with warm days and cool nights, making it another favorable time to visit.

 Getting There